Update on New Creative Cloud 2020 Direct Download Links

 In the meantime, the CC 2019 standalone installers are still available for use and download.

-For decades now, Adobe has always provided CC and CS industry-standard downloadable installers for many valid reasons… In our view, the need is strong and they should continue to do so.
+For decades now, Adobe has always provided publicly-available CC and CS industry-standard downloadable installers for many valid reasons… In our view, the need is strong and they should continue to do so.

 If you agree, then share your thoughts below on why you want or need direct download links.
 More importantly, please also post feedback on the Adobe Forums and definitely send your comments to the product teams to tell the company directly.
 Then spread the word to others you know!